 While it’s true that calcium is important, vitamin D (also known as colecalciferol) also plays a role in supporting your child’s healthy growth and development.

-Affectionately known as the ‘sunshine vitamin’ thanks to our bodies’ ability to synthesise it after sun exposure, vitamin D is a fat-soluble vitamin and an essential nutrient.
+Affectionately known as the ‘sunshine vitamin’ thanks to our bodies’ ability to synthesise it after sun exposure, it’s a fat-soluble vitamin and an essential nutrient.

-Our total vitamin D consumption includes a combination of dietary intake and exposure to ultraviolet light from the sun.
-In Australia, we get most of our vitamin D from sunlight exposure.
+Our total consumption includes a combination of dietary intake and exposure to ultraviolet light from the sun.
+In Australia, we get most of our it from sunlight exposure.